 About me

-I have a Masters degree in Psychodynamic Psychotherapy from Birkbeck University and I’m registered with BACP, which means I work within their code of professional standards and ethics.
+I have a Master's degree in Psychodynamic Psychotherapy from Birkbeck, University of London, and I’m a registered member of the BACP, working to its professional and ethical standards.

-I have over 20 years experience working in mental health and addiction treatment services both as a psychotherapist and a social worker.
+I have over 20 years of experience working in mental health and addiction services both as a psychotherapist and a social worker, privately and for the NHS.